Author: Dr Mark Ali MBBS BSc FRCS CTh, Medical Director

 Test, test, test

-We can offer testing to detect those who have already been exposed, have antibodies and may, therefore, be viewed as a lower risk to themselves and also transmission.
+We can offer different types of Covid-19 tesing to detect those who have already been exposed, have antibodies and may, therefore, be viewed as a lower risk to themselves and also transmission.
 These are a tool to be used alongside other assessments and in the context of their limitations.
-We would only recommend using approved tests (both our antigen and antibody tests are approved by Public Health England) with results interpreted and acted on in line with government guidance.
+We would only recommend using approved Covid-19 tests (both our Covid-19 antigen test and Covid-19 antibody tests are approved by Public Health England) with results interpreted and acted on in line with government guidance.
 It adds vital information as part of the risk minimising process.
 Alongside this, we can test employees for the presence of the virus prior to re-entering the workplace (currently performed by a PCR test on a swab sample).
 This testing would be part of an ongoing programme to detect and respond to cases and minimise transmission.

 As society re-opens, it is extremely likely that new cases will rise, as has been witnessed in other parts of the world where restrictions have been relaxed.
 A second (or even multiple) wave is a very real threat.
 Companies must have a response plan: we suggest a rigorous testing protocol (for presence of the virus) to ensure that employers can test, track and trace cases as they arise.